daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 Run the command below in a new tab of your terminal and follow the prompt instruction.
 It would ask you for a [workspace](20240819_definition_daytona workspace.md) name to use, just choose the default.

-Replace `USERNAME` and `REPOSITORY-NAME` with your username for Github and the repository name you created earlier.
+Replace `USERNAME` and `REPOSITORY-NAME` with your username for GitHub and the repository name you created earlier.

 ```bash
 daytona create https://github.com/USERNAME/REPOSITORY-NAME